ALRW/dayAsADev/courseSections/section11.md

 When trying to work out how to write our code it is often good to first try and ignore the code completely and find a way to articulate each step the you want the program to take.

-This is such a good technique that it even has a name: [Rubber Duck Debugging](https://rubberduckdebugging.com/).
+This is such a good technique that it even has a name: [Rubber Duck Debugging :link:](https://rubberduckdebugging.com/).

 So let's try it out here.
 What are the steps that we need to go through to get to a working solution.